johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 for a given host are shared across all the ports on that host, even though the usual "same-origin policy" used by web browsers isolates content retrieved via different ports.

-There are two audiences for this specification: developers of cookie-generating servers and developers of cookie-consuming user agents.

-To maximize interoperability with user agents, servers SHOULD limit themselves to the well-behaved profile defined in {{sane-profile}} when generating cookies.

-User agents MUST implement the more liberal processing rules defined in {{ua-requirements}}, in order to maximize interoperability with existing servers that do not conform to the well-behaved profile defined in {{sane-profile}}.

 This document specifies the syntax and semantics of these header fields as they are actually used on the Internet.
 In particular, this document does not create